ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 **CUT TO**

-## Scene 69: INT.
+## Scene 74: INT.
 MAC'S HOUSE - NIGHT

-\_Dallas and Mac go into overdrive mode - preparing the house.
+_Dallas and Mac go into overdrive mode - preparing the house.
 They board up the windows and the stakes.

-TV Reporter:
+**TV REPORTER (V.O.)**
-Evaucations are underway - but are limited in scope focusing on the northen regions - for the southern regions - it is advise that people stay in their homes and board up any long - head for a basement.
+> Evaucations are underway in the area - but are limited in scope focusing on the northen regions - for the southern regions - it is advise that people stay in their homes and board up any long - head for a basement.

 Mac and Dallas sit in the living room, the glow of the TV casting shadows on their faces.
 Suddenly, Mac's phone rings.
-He looks at the screen and sees it's a FaceTime call from Makayla.\_
+He looks at the screen and sees it's a FaceTime call from Makayla.

-**_AUTHOR'S NOTE_**

-> Need to think of the tension and Makayla's call.

-# THURSDAY #2
+**MAKAYLA**

+> Mac?

+**MAC**

+> Makayla?

+**MAKAYLA**

+> We're ready.

+As Dallas and Mac watch the tv - Dalls looks up at his book shelf - and takes out a box that he had eariler - and opens it - and takes out a mirror - and hands it to Mac.

+**MAC**
+> What's this?

+**DALLAS**
+> It's a mirror.

+**MAC**
+> What do we do with it?